 Um, no, that’s not what we meant.

-The MSDA dog shows are “unbenched”as are nearly all other U.S. dog shows.
+The MSDA dog shows, which are part of our “Spring Event” each March, are “unbenched”, as are nearly all other U.S. dog shows.
 The Westminster Kennel Club Dog Show (New York City) and The National Dog Show (Philadelphia) are two benched shows.
 At a benched show, entered dogs are required to remain on-site throughout the show hours and be available in designated areas (“on benches”) unless they are in the show ring or taking a necessary break.
 Benched shows provide a great opportunity for spectators to meet and interact with many dogs and their owners.

 A Washington Post gallery of photos from the March 2017 Crufts dog show in Birmingham, England includes many photos of dogs on their “benches”.
 Also, a couple pictures (especially #33) of humans sharing that space.